Flexible retirement process

 Action by your employer

-Please note: due to the timing of your employer's payroll your employer may not be in a position to submit a completed leaver form until approximately 6-8 weeks after your change of contract of employment has taken place.
+Please note that due to the timing of your employer’s payroll your employer may not be in a position to submit the completed form until after your change of contract of employment has taken place.

-Please note: from receipt of the completed leaver form to the Fund issuing the above documentation you should allow 10 working days.
+From receipt of the completed flexible retirement notification form from your employer to the Fund issuing the above documentation you should allow 15 working days.

 Action by you

-You must complete and sign the required forms and certificates and return to the Staffordshire Pension Fund in the envelope provided.
+You must complete and sign the required forms and return to the Staffordshire Pension Fund, together with copies of any relevant certificates.

-On receipt of your signed and completed forms together with the relevant birth certificates etc., the Fund will:
+On receipt of your signed and completed forms together with the relevant certificates, Staffordshire Pension Fund will:

-• arrange payment of your tax-free pension lump sum into your bank or building society.
-Please allow 13 working days from the date the Fund receives your completed forms
+• Arrange payment of your tax-free pension lump sum into your bank / building society (please allow 18 working days from the date the Fund receives your completed forms).

-• write to you confirming the tax-free pension lump sum paid into your bank/ or building society, together with information regarding payment of your monthly pension
+• Write to you confirming the tax-free pension lump sum paid into your bank/building society, together with information regarding payment of your monthly pension.

 Overall timescales Back to top